isomerpages/moe-westwoodpri/_about-westwood/School Rules.md

 * Students are to consume their food and drinks within the school canteen only except when having recess or snack break in the classroom.
 * Students should observe good table manners and carry out the wipe down routine after having their meals.
 * Students should maintain the cleanliness of the canteen by throwing litter into the bins provided.
-•	Students are to return utensils and crockery to the respective stalls after meals.
+* Students are to return utensils and crockery to the respective stalls after meals.
-•	Students are to assemble and be seated quietly when the designated recess bell rings.
+* Students are to assemble and be seated quietly when the designated recess bell rings.
-•	Students should refrain from playing or running in the canteen.
+* Students should refrain from playing or running in the canteen.
-•	Students should not buy any food or drinks after the first bell for recess rings.
+* Students should not buy any food or drinks after the first bell for recess rings.

-#### **Accessories**
-*   Hair accessories should be in black colour only.
-*   No jewellery or any form of adornment is to be worn in school.
-*   Boys are not allowed to pierce ear holes or wear earrings/studs.
-*   Girls are allowed to wear small gold/silver studs only.

-#### **Classroom Conduct**
-*   All the pupils must stand up and greet the teacher when he/she enters or leaves the classroom.
-*   All pupils are to leave the classroom during recess, unless accompanied by a teacher or when they are performing recess duties.
-*   All fans and lights must be switched off when leaving the classroom.
-*   All pupils must seek permission from the teacher and obtain a toilet pass before leaving the classroom during lessons.
-*   No pupils are allowed to eat in the classroom.

-#### **Recess**
-*   All pupils should queue up in an orderly manner when purchasing food.
-*   All food and drinks must be consumed within the school canteen.
-*   Pupils should try to help the younger schoolmates to carry or buy their food.
-*   Pupils should observe good table manners.
-*   Used crockery should be returned to the respective trolleys at the side of the canteen.
-*   All pupils must finish their food/drinks before the end of recess.
-*   Pupils are to help maintain the cleanliness of the school canteen by throwing litter into the bins provided.
-*   All pupils are to assemble at the canteen immediately after recess before proceeding to their classrooms.
-*   Refrain from playing or running in the canteen.

 #### **Valuables**
+* Students are responsible for their own belongings at all times.
-*   Pupils should not bring valuables and/or excessive pocket money to school.
+* Students should not bring valuables and/or excessive pocket money to school.
-*   Pupils should not bring electronic games, cards and toys to school.
+* Students should not bring electronic games, cards and toys to school and items will be confiscated and returned only to parents/guardians.

+#### **Weapons**
+* All students are not allowed to have in their possession any weapon.
+They are also not allowed to bring any weapon-like item which can be used or intended to be used to cause harm to others.
-*   The following items must not be brought to school: Metal rulers, sharp pointed objects, pen-knives, matches, lighters and hazardous chemicals.
+* The following items must not be brought to school:
+-metal rulers, sharp pointed objects, pen-knife, matches, lighters and hazardous chemicals
-*   These items will be confiscated and returned only to parents/ guardians.
+* Students found to be in possession of such items will have their items confiscated and confiscated items will be returned only to parents.

+#### **Mobile/Electronic Communication Devices**
+* Students are strongly discouraged from bringing their mobile phones to school.
+This includes smart watches or any devices capable of capturing and storing images.
+The school will not be held responsible for any loss of devices.
+* Students who are found to have brought their mobile phones or smart watches will have their devices confiscated.
+Confiscated mobile phones, smart watches and other electronic devices will be returned only to parents.

+#### **Safe Management Measures**
+* Students are to follow the Safe Management Measures in the school at all times.
+* Students must maintain safe distancing from their peers in and out of school at all times.
+* Students must put on their face masks properly at all times except when consuming food and/or drinks.

 #### **Mobile Phones**
-*   Pupils are discouraged from bringing their mobile phones to school.
-The school will not be held responsible for any loss of mobile devices.
-*   Mobile phones must be switched off during school hours, CCA and remedial lessons.
-Pupils found to be using their mobile devices without permission, during these occasions, will have their mobile devices confiscated.
-Confiscated mobile phones will only be returned to parents.

 #### **School Hall**
 *   Pupils are not allowed to play, run or shout in the school hall.